Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Machine Learning

 \subsection{Dataset Construction}

 Figure~\ref{fig:sim_data} shows sample simulation maps of gas and dark matter, and mock observations of SZ and X-ray maps of a cluster.
 All images are 128 by 128 pixels, with 0.1 Mpc/pixel or 12.8 Mpc in physical length.
-Each type of image is normalized to within 0 and 1 with the same bounds, so as to not cause large gradient updates within the network weights.
-Note that this operation is global: we want to preserve the relative intensities between clusters of different sizes, since we want our model to generate the mass maps with intensities associated with the input galaxy cluster size.
+We normalize these images to within 0 and 1 using global upper and lower bounds for each type of image since we want to preserve the relative intensities between clusters of different sizes: we want our model to generate the mass maps with intensities associated with the input galaxy cluster size.

 Our dataset consists of 34,714 sets of (SZ, X-ray, gas, dark matter) maps of galaxy clusters, which is then split into training, validation, and testing portions.
 We will only train our model using the training set and improve on any hyperparameters using the validation set, reserving the testing set for an unbiased evaluation of our model after the full training pipeline.
 In addition, while some galaxy clusters may have multiple projections in our full dataset, we ensure that all projections of each galaxy cluster are contained in exactly one of the training, validation, and testing sets.
 This ensures that the model does not train on any of the clusters in the test set.